 For a town with only a few thousand residents, revolving around a single, busy street corner, Bathurst has a surprising amount to do.
-We spent nearly three days there and didn’t even get to everything.
 Here are ten activities we enjoyed — more than enough to fill a busy long weekend.

 Bathurst village is situated in the Eastern Cape province of South Africa.
 It is just over 10 kilometres inland from Port Alfred and administered by the Ndlambe municipality.
 Bathurst is a quaint and quirky village with much to see and do for both outdoor adventurers and people wanting to experience the best of what eastern cape has to offer.
 With many great restaurants, pubs, shops and historical sites, Bathurst will keep you busy and make you smile.
 Like the local Bathurstians say: ” There is no thirst like Bathurst.”